bigrobsf/websocket-chat/README.md

 let clients = {};

-// listens for connection requests, stores the client info, and sends it to client wsServer.on('request', function(req) {
+// Listens for connection requests, stores the client info, and sends it to client wsServer.on('request', function(req) {
   let connection = req.accept('sample-protocol', req.origin);
   let id = createUUID();